filosofisto/CppMasterClass/SystemProgramming/LinuxUnix/01-FundamentalConcepts/I02H/classes/first-shared/README.md

          At runtime, the dynamic linker (ld-linux) uses this path to look for .so files before using default locations (like /usr/lib).

 ### Utility

+    ldd app
+    // To show the reference to the library

     file libhypernex_math.so
     // libhypernex_math.so: ELF 64-bit LSB shared object, ARM aarch64, version 1 (SYSV), dynamically linked, BuildID[sha1]=d9d66a0c232afd3fd1cac79cbaedd6bea8355e64, not stripped